PrivatePulse·Companies·Anduril Industries vs Epic Games

 Anduril Industries grants ISO/NSO with strike prices ranging from $110–$145 depending on your grant year.
 Epic Games grants ISO/NSO with strike prices from $60–$85.

-The secondary market is pricing Anduril Industries at a +0% premium over its last primary round ($61B$61B).
-Epic Games trades at +3% over its last round ($31.5B$32.4B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+The secondary market prices Anduril Industries at +2% vs its last primary round ($61B$62.1B, source: Hiive).
+Epic Games has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth